Nikolailb/TDT4225/OV3/README.md

 - To view all your containers you can run `docker container la -a` which will list both stopped and started containers.
 - To stop a container simply run `docker stop {id}` where the id is the `CONTAINER ID` column from the previous command
 - Start and remove is the same as stop just with `start` or `rm` instead of `stop`
-- There is similar commands for the image you created with `docker build -t mysql_db .`.
+- There is similar commands for the image you created with `docker build -t mongodb .`.
 E.g. `docker image ls`